thisrod/Tensars.jl/README.md

 `A` and `B`.
 If `x` is a vector, then `x'*A` is the same as `x'*Array(A)`.

-Tensars form a linear algebra over their element type in exactly the same way that matrices do.
-They can be added just like matrices, and both `*` and `⊗` reduce to the scalar product when one operand is a scalar.
+Here are the full rules on which products return scalars, arrays and tensars.
+The tensar library treats anything other than an `AbstractArray` or `AbstractTensar` as a scalar.

+1. The product of two tensars is always a tensar.
+In particular, this returns a `scalar ← scalar Tensar` instead of a scalar.

+2. The product of a scalar and a tensar is a scalar product, and returns a tensar.

+3. The product of a tensar and an array follows the Julia rules for matrix multiplication.
+The result is usually an array, except that a scalar is returned instead of a 0-dimensional array.

+## Adjoints

-Tensars have adjoints, like any linear mappings over an inner product space.
+Tensars have adjoints, like any linear mappings.
 Row and column `Tensars` have the same adjoint relationship as row and column vectors, or bras and kets in Dirac notation.

     Tensar(A, n, 0)' == Tensar(conj.(A), 0, n)